UDTHEFLM - BA Theatre and Film

-- devise and sustain arguments, and/or to solve problems, using ideas and techniques, some of which are at the forefront of Theatre and Film;
+1. devise and sustain arguments, and/ or to solve problems, using ideas and techniques, some of which are at the forefront of theatre and film studies and practice (CA 2, 4);

-- describe and comment upon particular aspects of current research, or equivalent advanced scholarship, in Theatre and Film, recognising the uncertainty, ambiguity and limits of knowledge;
+2. engage in and comment upon current research, or equivalent advanced scholarship, in theatre and film, recognising the uncertainty, ambiguity and limits of knowledge (CA 2, 4);

 Principle QAA benchmark statements

 Organised work experience, work based learning, sandwich year or year abroad

 Work-related learning is embedded in the course both formally in SM6P10 Festival Showcase and throughout the course through live projects, industry visits, visiting speakers and events such as ‘Making a Living’ and ‘Celebration’ weeks.